One of the biggest struggles for cat owners is finding a bowl that their feline will drink from.

 It's all about location.

-When it comes to placement of the water bowl, some cats don't drink out of it if it's too close to their food.
+When it comes to placement of the water bowl, some cats don't drink out of it if it's too close to their cat food.
 This is because in the wild, cats go to great measures to keep their food and water sources separate to avoid having the food contaminate the water.

 New is always better than old.

 I'm pretty sure you wouldn't want to drink water from a cup that had been sitting out for hours or even days, right?
 Well, neither does your cat.
+We all love fresh water.

 There's not enough water (or there's too much).